trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 ---

-_Now that we’ve established that you are, in fact, creative, we need to look at how your brain actually handles—and blocks—new ideas.
+_Now that we’ve established that you are, in fact, creative, we need to look at how your brain actually handles — and blocks — new ideas.
 In the next part, we’ll deconstruct the "Thinking Canyon," destroy the myth of the "Right Brain," and solve a puzzle that proves how your own implicit assumptions are holding you back._

 ## Part 2: Breaking the Box: Implicit Constraints, Neuro-Myths, and the Reality of Insight